alx-sch/miniRT/README.md

 5. Since 14 is equivalent to x², and we want to find x, we need to take the *square root* of 14.
 6. The magnitude of vector v is 3.741657387.

 In our miniRT project, we don't want to operate with vectors with a different magnitude than 1.
 These vectors are called *unit vectors*.
-If we don't work with unit vectors - if we don't use *normalized* vectors - the calculations would be scaled differently for every ray casted.
+If we don't work with unit vectors/*normalized* vectors - the calculations would be scaled differently for every ray casted.
 By using normalized vectors, all calculations will be done relative to a common scale (the unit vector which is 1).

+###

 **Normalization⚖️**